 - How to Do advanced time & math calculations on WonderHowTo: These are helpful guides primarily delivered in video format.
 All of the calculations are made through Excel files, allowing you to see them work and then practice them on your own time.
 The videos are short as well, so you’re not intimidated when getting started.

-Excel Database Tutorials
+Microsoft Excel Database Tutorials

-- How to create a simple database in Excel with a list or table: This tutorial’s parent site “Wonder How To” provides a few simple video tutorials for those interested in this topic.
+- How to create a simple database in Excel with a list or table: This tutorial’s parent site, “Wonder How To” provides a few simple video tutorials for those interested in this topic.
 It’s just about the most basic you can get with Excel databases and spreadsheet applications, and the videos are short enough that you’re not overwhelmed with content from the start.

 - Using Excel As Your Database: Another nice tutorial from Chandoo.
 It includes animated GIFs to complement the text.
 This speeds up the process of learning since the images are zoomed in for a more engaging guide.
 It explains the code module too, which provides an interesting take on the entire database process.

-- How to Use Database Functions in Excel on Best Excel Tutorial: This explores the most common functions you would use when constructing or mining a database.
+- How to Use Database Functions in Excel on Best Excel Tutorial: This explores the most common Excel functions you would use when constructing or mining a database.
 For example, some of the headers include functions like DMIN, DPRODUCT, DVARP, and DVAR.

-MS Excel Functions Tutorials
+Microsoft Excel Functions Tutorials

-To really understand how to use Excel, you need to be able to write functions.
+To really understand how to use Excel, you need to be able to write Excel functions.
 Once you learn how, you’ll be able to create powerful spreadsheets that unlock the true power of the tool.
 Check these out:

 - 10 Most Used Functions MS Excel: This clip is a nice place to get the ball rolling since you don’t have to work through any problems or handle any worksheets.
 The tutorial is all shown in the video.